-- Securities-based lines of credit have been growing in popularity.
-They’re flexible and relatively easy to establish.
+- Securities-based lines of credit are flexible and relatively easy to establish.

-Have you ever considered using the value of your investment account for borrowing?
+Have you ever considered using the value of your investment account for borrowing?end call out

 Securities-based loans defined

-This type of borrowing may be easier to obtain and more flexible than other choices.
+This type of borrowing may be more flexible and easier to establish than other choices.
 It depends on whether you have sufficient eligible securities to use as collateral.

 Some of the advantages of securities-based borrowing include:

 - Access to cash when you need it, potentially avoiding capital gains taxes from selling securities1